Messiah Weekly News

 Wednesdays - March 12th - May 28th

 The bible study will meet on Wednesdays at 7:00am in the Meeting Room.
-Coffee will be served.
+Coffee is served.

 Ray Robinson